wp-plugins/shortcodify/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Shortcodify adds some useful Shortcodes to your blog.
-Shortcodes are small snippetts use in your textfield / tiny / rte field.
-In the live version of the page they will be replaced with something different.
-One example for a shortcode of this plugin is [date] when you use it the tiny, in the live version you can see the actual Date.
-But Shortcodify does more.
-If you want to, Shortcodify creates a new widget area in, that you can use with the [widget] shortcode.

 == Description ==

-Shortcodify adds some useful Shortcodes to your blog.

 Shortcodes are small snippetts use in your textfield / tiny / rte field.
 In the live version of the page they will be replaced with something different.
 One example for a shortcode of this plugin is `[date]` when you use it the tiny, in the live version you can see the actual Date.